GalSim-developers/GalSim/devel/external/test_photon_vs_fft/README.md

 Example command
 python ~/code/GalSim/devel/external/test_photon_vs_fft/photon_vs_fft.py photon_vs_fft.ground.yaml
 You may want to run the defaults and varied parameters separately.
-For example, to test the FFT parameters I had to compute the default photon images measurement o only once.
+For example, to test the FFT parameters I had to compute the default photon images measurement only once.
 I used a cluster computer to calculate defaults for photon galaxies, and then my desktop to calculate varied_params.
 To do it, I used flags --default_only and --vary_params_only, respectively.